-Our 100 Mile Training Plan – Improver is designed for runners who want to do well in their mile, perhaps setting a new PR.
+Our 100 Mile Training Plan – Improver is designed for runners who want to do well in their 100 mile race, perhaps setting a new PR.

-The plan is 6 months long and is aimed at runners aiming to continuously run their 100 miler, and finish in a reasonable time.
+The plan is 6 months long and is aimed at runners aiming to continuously run their 100 miler race, and finish in a reasonable time.

 Once you go beyond marathon distance and stray into ultra territory, the training strategies and advice vary an incredible amount.

-This training plan was initially developed by pulling strategies from a few sources, and has been refined by myself and several other ultra-runners.
+This training plan was initially developed by pulling strategies from a few sources, and has been refined by myself and several other ultra-runners and ultrarunning coaches.

 Who Is It For?: